 Library staff will scan limited portions of course reserves textbooks based on fair use criteria and staff capacity.
 Access the library's course reserve collection to check availability.
 Request scanning using the faculty reserves scan request form.
 The library cannot purchase books for scanning but we will gladly accept personal copies for students to use.

 Need to place an item on reserve?
 Use this course reserve form.
 This form is for faculty only, not for equipment nor textbook purchase, or loan.

-When available, Chromebooks, webcams, hotspots, and headsets are offered for currently enrolled students.
+Chromebooks are available for enrolled, current students.
+When available, Chromebooks, webcams, hotspots, and headsets are offered for enrolled, current students.
 A photo ID is needed to check out tech equipment.
 The equipment loan is for one quarter and renews with current enrollment.
-The borrower is responsible to return the equipment when no longer enrolled.
-Contact IT for help with your tech.
+The borrower is responsible for returning the equipment when no longer enrolled.

-Faculty and staff must request equipment needed for work and teaching from IT; requests are accommodated as supplies are available.
+Faculty and staff must request equipment needed for work and teaching from their department; requests are accommodated as supplies are available.

 Photocopies cost $0.05 for single-sided black/white and $0.10 for double-sided.